suhasmaddali/Car-Prices-Prediction/README.md

 <img src = "https://github.com/suhasmaddali/Car-Prices-Prediction/blob/main/images/MLP%20Regressor%20plot.png"/>

-[__Final Mean Absolute Error__](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.mean_absolute_error.html) - After performing feature engineering and hyperparameter tuning the models, the best model that gave the least mean absolute error (lower is better) was Decision Tree Regressor.
+[__Final Mean Absolute Error (MAE)__](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.mean_absolute_error.html) - After performing feature engineering and hyperparameter tuning the models, the best model that gave the least mean absolute error (lower is better) was Decision Tree Regressor.
 Other models such as Support Vector Regressors took a long time to train along with giving less optimum results.
 Along with good performance, Decision Tree Regressors are highly interpretable and they give a good understanding about how a model gave predictions and which feature was the most important for it to decide car prices.

 <img src = "https://github.com/suhasmaddali/Car-Prices-Prediction/blob/main/images/Final%20MAE.png"/>

-[__Final Mean Squared Error__](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.mean_squared_error.html) - The performance of Decision Tree Regressor was also the highest when using mean squared error as the output metric.
+[__Final Mean Squared Error (MSE)__](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.mean_squared_error.html) - The performance of Decision Tree Regressor was also the highest when using mean squared error as the output metric.
 While the Gradient Boosted Regressor came close to the performance of a Decision Tree Regressor, the latter is highly interpretable and easier to deploy in real-time.
 Therefore, we can choose this model for deployment as it is performing consistently across a large variety of metrics.

 <img src = "https://github.com/suhasmaddali/Car-Prices-Prediction/blob/main/images/Final%20MSE.png"/>